-A recovery software package name is in the following format: package-name-m.nZx-export-cfnnn.gz.
+A recovery software package name is in the following format: package-name-m.nZxy-export-cfnnn.gz.

 - package-name is the name of the package-for example, junos-jseries. - m.n is the software release, with m representing the major release number-for example, 7.5. - Z indicates the type of software release.
-For example, R indicates released software, and B indicates beta-level software. - $\blacksquare$ x represents the version of the major software release-for example, 2. - export indicates that the recovery software package is the exported worldwide software package version. - cfnnn indicates the size of the target compact flash in megabytes-for example, cf256.
+For example, R indicates released software, and B indicates beta-level software. - x.y represents the software build number and spin number-for example, 1.1.

+- export indicates that the recovery software package is the exported worldwide software package version. - cfnn indicates the size of the target compact flash in megabytes-for example, cf256.